FreemapSlovakia/freemap-mapnik/doc/INSTALL.md

    ```
    ~/go/bin/imposm import -connection postgis://<you>:<your_password>@localhost/<you> -mapping mapping.yaml -deployproduction
    ```
-1. Update `./diff/last.state.txt` to reflect timestamp and sewuence number of the imported map (I think that for sure the timestamp can be even bit older).
+1. Update `./diff/last.state.txt` to reflect timestamp and sequence number of the imported map (I think that for sure the timestamp can be even bit older).
    See https://planet.openstreetmap.org/replication/minute/ for finding sequence number.
 1. Delete cached tiles
 1. Run minutely diff importing in the background:
    ```
    nohup ~/go/bin/imposm run -connection postgis://<you>:<your_password>@localhost/<you> -mapping mapping.yaml -limitto limit.geojson -cachedir ./cache -diffdir ./diff -expiretiles-zoom 15 -expiretiles-dir ./expires &
    ```